le0pard/le0pard.github.io/_posts/chef/2013-12-02-chef-and-tdd.md

 # Summary

 In this article I am cover how to write Chef cookbook by TDD.
 Hope this article will help for you write best cookbooks for Chef.
+All example code you can find here: [github.com/le0pard/chef-tdd-monit](https://github.com/le0pard/chef-tdd-monit).

 *That’s all folks!* Thank you for reading till the end.